tatumio/docs-guides/v1.0/RPC Nodes/rpc-utxo/rpc-litecoin/getblockcount.md

 ### Return Object

-The returned object is a string containing the hash of the best block.
+The returned object is an integer representing the number of blocks in the local best blockchain.

 ### JSON Examples